London Advisory Committee Biographies

 Ms Jane Dann

 Jane Dann is a Director of Tibbalds Planning and Urban Design.
-She is an architectually trained urban designer with 30 years’ experience in urban design practice, acting for a wide range of public and private sector clients.
+She is an Architect and Urban designer with thirty years experience in urban design practice, acting for a wide range of public and private sector clients.
 She has been a CABE Design Council Enabler since 2008 and is now one of their Built Environment Experts and a Design Review Panel member.

 Jane is also a member of the Design Review Panels for Berkshire and Southwark and was a member of the Inspire East Regional Design Review Panel from 2008-2010.
 She led the programme of research into the use of Design Codes for CABE and the ODPM/DCLG that resulted in the publication of Preparing Design Codes: A Practice Manual.